 The worst of times: Since peaking with the partly post-Idol fourth season, each season of Hell's Kitchen has dropped from the previous one.
 After taking the 2009-10 season off from regular season action, it returned in fall 2010 to its worst numbers yet.
 On Thanksgiving Eve 2010, the show hit its lowest numbers yet, pulling then-series lows with 5.09 million viewers and a 2.2 demo.
-It finally went below a 2.0 for the first time in summer 2013 against regular season competition, going as low as a 1.7 for the second half of a two-hour episode on 5/13/13.
+It finally went below a 2.0 for the first time in 2013 against regular season competition, and it plummeted as low as 1.3 for a holiday airing on 7/3/14.